andreacremese/blog/source/ENG-SAAS/index.md

 # The SAAS cheatsheet

-If you are working (or are about to start to work) in the US Tech industry sector, the probability you will work in a company that has a SAAS distribution model for its software are extremely high (see for example [this Gartner article](http://www.gartner.com/newsroom/id/3616417)).
+If you are working (or are about to start to work) in the US Tech industry sector, the probability you will work in a company that has a SAAS distribution model for its software are high (see for example [this Gartner article](http://www.gartner.com/newsroom/id/3616417) as a proxy).
 This distribution model has some very specific aspects.

 In this cheat sheet I collected the main metrics and concepts I have came across for SAAS businesses. **As a cheat sheet, this is not supposed to be an encompassing guide, but rather a primer for those working, interviewing, or simply interested in this space.** Each of the metric and concept presented would warrant a separate and deeper analysis.